bramamoorthy/ct-log-parser/README.md

 # HOW:
-##The objective of this script is very simple as stated below
+## The objective of this script is very simple as stated below

-1. Use boto library grab the access log files intot local disk / memory ~~2.
+1. Use boto library grab the access log files intot local disk / memory.

+~~2.
 Using apache-log-parser library parse the log file line items~~
 2. Using Pands create a dataframe that has the log info.
 3. For each row grab the IP and use maxmind API to get the IP details using ```maxmind```.